Final Walkthrough: Top Tips And A Complete Checklist Before You Close

 - Look out for mold or water damage.

-- Test all appliances, including the stove, washing machine and dishwasher.
+- Test all appliances, including the stove, washing machine, dryer, dishwasher and garbage disposal.
 Make sure the fridge is cold.

 - Check that doors and windows open, close and lock.